Letters of Administration in British Columbia

-Navigating the legal system is hard at the best of times, but we know it’s harder when you’re facing the loss of a loved one.
-Administering an estate is a lengthy process with many steps, and so we highly recommend that you have Nova help you.
-The steps include:
+Navigating the legal system is hard at the best of times, but we know it is harder when you are facing the loss of a loved one.
+Administering an estate is a lengthy process with many steps, and so we highly recommend that you have Nova Law help you.

 What is an “Estate”?